Tout savoir sur les gilets pare-balles IIIA VEST PARIS

 But let's start at the beginning.

-Definition and operation of bulletproof vest
+Definition and function of a bulletproof vest

 Protected by kinetic energy